tucan9389/TFLiteSwift-Vision/README.md

 ## License

-TFLiteSwift-Vision is available under the MIT license.
-See the LICENSE file for more info.
+TFLiteSwift-Vision is available under the Apache license.
+See the [LICENSE](LICENSE) file for more info.